Web Service (WS) Security with SOAP Example

 Step 1) The first step is to create an empty Asp.Net Web application.
 From Visual Studio 2013, click on the menu option File->New project.

-Build Secure Web Services
+Build Secure Web Services new project

 Once you click on the New Project option, Visual Studio will then give you another dialog box for choosing the type of project and to give the necessary details of the project.
-This is explained in the next step
+This is explained in the next step.

 Step 2) In this step,

 1. Ensure that you first choose the C# web template for ASP.NET Web application.
-The project has to be of this type in order to create web services project.
-By choosing this option, Visual Studio will then carry out the necessary steps to add required files which are required by any web-based application.
+The project has to be of this type in order to create a web services project.
+By choosing this option, Visual Studio will then carry out the necessary steps to add required files which are needed by any web-based application.

 2. Give a name for your project which in our case has been given as “webservice.asmx.”
-Then make sure to give a location, where the project files will be stored.
+Then make sure to give a location where the project files will be stored.

-Build Secure Web Services
+Build Secure Web Services project details

-Once done you will see the project file created in your solution explorer in Visual Studio 2013.
+Once done, you will see the project file created in your solution explorer in Visual Studio 2013.

-Build Secure Web Services
+Build Secure Web Services solution explorer

-We are going to add a Web service file to our project
+Step 3) In this step, we are going to add a Web service file to our project.

-1. First Right-click on the project file as shown below
+1. First, right-click on the project file as shown below.

-Build Secure Web Services
+Build Secure Web Services right-click project

-1. Once you right-click on the project file, you have the chance to choose the option “Add->Web Service (ASMX) to add a web service file.
+1. Once you right-click on the project file, you have the chance to choose the option “Add->Web Service (ASMX)” to add a web service file.
 Just provide a name of Tutorial Service for the web service name file.

-Build Secure Web Services
+Build Secure Web Services add web service

-The above step will prompt a dialog box,wherein one can enter the name of the web service file.
+The above step will prompt a dialog box, wherein one can enter the name of the web service file.
 So in the below dialog box, enter the name of TutorialService as the file name.

-Build Secure Web Services
+Build Secure Web Services name dialog

 Step 4) Add the following code to your Tutorial Service asmx file.
 The below snippet of code is used to add a custom class which will be used to change the SOAP Header when the SOAP message is generated.
 Since we now want to add security credentials to the SOAP header, this step is required.

-Build Secure Web Services
+Build Secure Web Services AuthHeader code

 return "This is a Guru99 Web Service";